cheerful/freckle-apidocs/content/v2/project_groups.md

 name
 : *Required* **string**
-: The name of the Project Group.
+: The name of the project group.

-projects
+project_ids
 : *Required* **array of integers**
-: The IDs of the Projects to include in this Project Group.
+: The IDs of the projects to include in this project group.
+: projects that are assigned to an existing project group will be reassigned to this project group.

 <%= json :project_group_create_fields %>